tanjakatariina/Amusement-Park-Simulator/README.md

 Classes in the simu -> framework were provided by the course professor, but we made some minor changes to them.

-The project was built using MVC architecture.
+The project was built using Java and MVC architecture.
 The user interface was done with JavaFX and styling with CSS.
 The simulator is using SQL relational database and ORM was handled with Hibernate.
 JUnit5 was used for the unit testing.